JustinSalvi/JustinSalvi/README.md

 ### 👋 Hi, I’m Justin Salvi

 #### 🔐 About Me
-I’m a cybersecurity professional with 5+ years of IT experience.
+I’m a system solutions professional with 5+ years of IT experience.
 My focus is on **cyber defense, automation, and data protection**, and I’m currently pursuing my **Master’s in Cybersecurity & Information Assurance at WGU**.

 I hold multiple CompTIA certifications — **Security+ | PenTest+ | CySA+ | CASP+ (SecurityX)** — and I’m actively preparing for the **CISSP**.